 Notice how the fare is gradually inching downwards towards what the average Abuja residence pays for cab rides.
 On-demand cab ride services are dirt cheap already and will get even cheaper.
 Plus, there is an abundance of available rides these days when you request for one.

-So, think about it: you get a private car and a driver on demand at rock bottom prices.
+Now connect the dots.
+A combination of electric, autonomous driving, and ride-hailing technologies will give you a private car on demand at rock bottom prices, making car ownership largely unnecessary.
+Acquisition and maintainance costs are borne by the collective users of the platforms, and everyone gets a car for use when they need one.
 Once these services hit a sweet spot in terms of fares, it will only be a matter of time before most people – perhaps yourself inclusive – will find that there is no need to purchase and own a car anymore.

 That day will come.
-The extremely rich will continue to own cars, but the vast majority of low and middle class people will find that car ownership is no longer essential.
+The extremely rich will continue to own cars, more for the prestige than for the utility.
+Fans of car brands will splurge on those brands for the thrill factor.
+So Tesla, Chevrolet, Ford and other car brands will still record sales to individuals.
+But the vast majority of low and middle class people will find that car ownership is no longer essential.